Frequently Asked Questions

 Contact a CMBL representative at 512-463-3459 who will be glad to assist in answering questions regarding changes in the company name or vendor identification number.
 As a security precaution, the system does not allow vendors to change vendor identification numbers or company names.

 - What procedures need to be followed for vendors who wish to be removed from active status on the Centralized Master Bidders List or notification that the company is no longer in business?

 Vendors who wish to be removed from active status on the Centralized Master Bidders List or vendors whose company is no longer in business should fax a letter signed by an owner, partner or corporate officer stating that they wish to be removed or that the company is no longer in business.
 The fax should be sent to the attention of CMBL at 512-936-2625.

 Payment receipts are not forwarded to vendors once the payment is received.
-Vendors may use cancelled checks, money order receipts or you may elect to use USPS mail confirmation of receipt by TPASS.
+Vendors may use cancelled checks, money order receipts or you may elect to use USPS mail confirmation of receipt by SPD.
 A system-generated e-mail will be sent to the contact person on file confirming payment and registration.

 - What are NIGP Codes?

 The NIGP Commodity and Services Coding System was developed by the National Institute of Governmental Purchasing to bring efficiency to automated purchasing.
 Each item purchased by the State of Texas is assigned an NIGP Class-Item code.
 View a list of class and item codes used by the state of Texas.

 Note: By clicking on the class code with the general description closest to the commodity or service which can be provided, you will see items which are designated for that class.
 You may also scroll to the bottom of the page and click on the link "The Whole Commodity Book".
 You may use the word search function by typing control F for the work search box to appear which will take you through the commodity book with the word entered.
 The NIGP Commodity Book is licensed and should not be printed.